Academics at Prescott College

 Graduate Teaching Scholarships are available for students who wish to gain teaching experience and defray the cost of their Master’s program.
 A complete description and application instructions can be found here.

-Prescott College offers a limited number of scholarships to alumni of the City Year program who enter the Masters in Social Justice and Community Organizing program.
+Prescott College offers scholarships to alumni of the City Year program who enter the Masters in Social Justice and Community Organizing program.
 Click here for the details.

 Life & Career OutcomesLife & Career Outcomes